In a 3rd test, Facebook still fails to block hate speech

 The ads were never posted to Facebook.
 But the fact that they easily could have been shows that despite repeated assurances that it would do better, Facebook parent Meta still appears to regularly fail to detect hate speech and calls for violence on its platform.

-Representatives for Meta did not immediately respond to a message for comment on Tuesday.
-Global Witness said it reached out to Meta after its ads were accepted for publication and did not receive a response.
+Global Witness said it reached out to Meta after its ads were accepted for publication but did not receive a response.
+On Thursday, however, Global Witness said it did receive a response earlier in July but it was lost in a spam folder.
+Meta also confirmed Thursday it sent a response.

+“We’ve taken extensive steps to help us catch hate speech and inflammatory content in Kenya, and we’re intensifying these efforts ahead of the election.
+We have dedicated teams of Swahili speakers and proactive detection technology to help us remove harmful content quickly and at scale,” Meta said in a statement.
+“Despite these efforts, we know that there will be examples of things we miss or we take down in error, as both machines and people make mistakes.
+That’s why we have teams closely monitoring the situation and addressing these errors as quickly as possible.”

 Each time Global Witness has submitted ads with blatant hate speech to see if Facebook’s systems would catch it, the company failed to do so.
 In Myanmar, one of the ads used a slur to refer to people of east Indian or Muslim origin and call for their killing.
 In Ethiopia, the ads used dehumanizing hate speech to call for the murder of people belonging to each of Ethiopia’s three main ethnic groups — the Amhara, the Oromo and the Tigrayans.